 Born in Hong Kong, raised in Winnipeg, she found a loophole which afforded her a slim chance of winning the crown for Miss Hong Kong 2003.
 Thinking she could secretly undermine the pageantry and it's fanfare of endorsements, the judges proved her wrong and were not interested.

-Ming Hon is an independent dancer, choreographer, and performance artist based in Winnipeg.
+Ming Hon is an independent dancer, choreographer, and performance artist, installation, and video artist based in Winnipeg.
 Her practice looks into themes of work, labour, capitalism, and the economy and politics of the female body.